grasplabs/grasp-docs/docs/python-sdk.md

 # Python SDK

-The Grasp Python SDK provides a powerful and easy-to-use interface for browser automation in cloud environments.
+The Grasp Python SDK provides a comprehensive solution for browser automation, code execution, file management, and terminal operations in cloud environments.

 ## Installation